Harrison David Rivers: Life and career

 Rivers was born in Manhattan, Kansas.
 He attended Manhattan High School, where he was active in the music and theater programs.
 He earned a B.A. in American Studies and Dance & Drama from Kenyon College in Gambier, Ohio (2004) and an M.F.A in Playwriting from the Columbia University School of Arts in New York City (2009), where he received the John Golden Playwriting Award.

 While still a student at Columbia, Rivers was selected to participate in the inaugural "24 Hour Plays: Old Vic New Voices" event at the Atlantic Theatre.
 He also wrote a short play for The 24 Hour Plays on Broadway (2009) called "And It Seems To Me A Very Good Sign".
 His cast included Sam Rockwell, Naomi Watts, John Krasinski and Amber Tamblyn.

 After graduation, Rivers received an Emerging Artist of Color Fellowship from New York Theatre Workshop and a Van Lier Fellowship from New Dramatists.

 Rivers was a member of P73's Interstate 73 Writers' Group and the Emerging Writers Group at the Public Theater (2011–13).

 Rivers' play "When Last We Flew" was selected for the Sundance Theatre Lab in 2010.
 The play went on to be produced in the New York International Fringe Festival where it won awards for Outstanding Play and Outstanding Performance (for Rory Lipede).
 The play was invited to be a part of the Fringe Encore Series.
 "When Last We Flew" also won the 2011 GLAAD Media Award for Outstanding New York Theatre: Off Off Broadway.

 The Movement Theatre Company presented Rivers' play Look Upon Our Lowliness, directed by David Mendizábal, at the Harlem School for the Arts Theatre, in April 2013.
 It was subsequently developed at New York Theatre Workshop's Dartmouth residency in the summer of 2019.

 In 2014, Rivers was awarded a Jerome Many Voices Fellowship from the Playwrights' Center and relocated to Minneapolis, Minnesota.
-He subsequently received a McKnight Fellowship for Playwrights (2015–16) and was a Core Writer at the Playwrights' Center from 2016-2019.
+He subsequently received a McKnight Fellowship for Playwrights (2015–16) and was a Core Writer at the Playwrights' Center from 2016 to 2019.
 He currently serves on the Playwrights' Center's Board of Directors.